zxcwhale/android_hal_gpsbds/README.md

 If the satellite is used in fix, it's azimuth will plus 720, else nothing changed.

 And when the LocationAPI request satellite's status, if it's azimuth is bigger than 720, then it's used in fix, else, it's not.

+To distinguish GPS and BDS satellites, I use different satellite's id range.
+[1, 32] for GPS satellites, and [201, 216] for BDS satellites.

 As we do all the things in android's hal(parse nmea and conceal satellites's in_use_fix_flag) and framework(reveal satellites's in_use_fix_flag and restore azimuth to normal), so any 3rd party application can work with it.